-The maximum number of credits an undergraduate can take in a Fall or Spring semester is 22 credits.
-The maximum number of credits an undergraduate can take in any Summer Session is 8 credits.
-Students who wish to take more credits must obtain permission on a Credit Overload form.
+The maximum number of credits an undergraduate may take in a fall or spring semester is 22 credits.
+The maximum number of credits an undergraduate may take in any Summer Session is 8 credits.
+Students who wish to take more credits must obtain special permission via a Credit Overload form.
 Additional approvals and signatures are required.